Pearson Commits $50 Million to Edtech Startups

 The creation of Pearson Ventures (Pearson’s new venture capital arm) may be consistent with the company’s legacy of innovation, but so far, Pearson hasn’t revealed many details about its new venture.

 As detailed in the TechCrunch article, Pearson Ventures will back up to five companies per year over the next three years.
-However, as Pearson’s investment director Owen Henkel told TechCrunch, they have no plans to lead rounds, purchase large stakes in startups, or control terms.
+However, Owen Henkel of Pearson told TechCrunch, they have no plans to lead rounds, purchase large stakes in startups, or control terms.
 Pearson Ventures will solely operate as a co-investor alongside other VC funds.
 Henkel also confirmed that Pearson Ventures will not, as one might expect, serve as an acquisition pipeline for Pearson Education.

-As Henkel told TechCrunch, “The only reason this is worth Pearson’s time is if we can learn important things about markets that are important to us.
-It’s about keeping Pearson’s ear to the ground in relevant markets and verticals.
-If we don’t have the knowledge of the space, we won’t know where it’s going.”
+As Henkel told TechCrunch, this is about “keeping Pearson’s ear to the ground” so they are on top of emerging trends in the edtech field.
 Henkel added, “For us, it’s about learning, not about staking our flag in something we want to buy later.”

 While Pearson Ventures is a new initiative, this isn’t the first time Pearson has played an investor role.
 Previously, Pearson’s Affordable Learning Fund invested $20 million in other education companies.